Neos-Metaverse/NeosPublic/README.md

 Note that the priorities are constantly shifting and evolving based on the feedback and demand from you, the community.
 If something is determined to be low priority at the moment, it doesn’t need to stay that way, just make sure your voice is heard through the right channels and we’ll listen!

 If the request is not feasible on our end, we'll try to offer alternatives or explain why it can't/won't be implemented.
 We knows it sucks getting a request denied, but we'd rather be upfront about it rather than give an empty promise on something we know we can't deliver.

+### Feature/Issue Prioritization

+Neos & The Neos Team prioritizes work using a number of signals and factors.
+These factors all mix together into a final decision through discussion with the Neos Team.
+These factors are(but not limited to):
+- Neos' Roadmap & Plans
+- Neos' Limitations - We're in some cases waiting on or dependant on other features or 3rd parties.
+- Neos' Business Needs
+- GitHub Thumbs Ups
+- Patron Issue Voting
+- The needs of the Neos Team
+- The needs of the Community
+- What the Neos Team CAN work on
+- What the Neos Team WANT to work on

+These factors are not explicitly ordered as ALL of them factor into the decision making process.

+We understand that users may be frustrated in the order in which we work on things or that we're not working on what they want us to work on but the best thing you can do is to continue to work with us in voting on issues, providing us feedback and making GitHub Issues.

 Sometimes you might also see certain features being done out of order completely.
 Developing can be quite draining task sometimes and we like to work on certain things just for fun or for the satisfaction of it to refocus our brains.
 Plus it makes sure that certain low demand, but nice things get attention from time to time too!